Jury selection begins in Derek Chauvin's trial in the death of George Floyd. Here's what to expect - KESQ

 In December, prospective jurors were sent a 16-page questionnaire asking for their thoughts on Black Lives Matter protests, their views on policing and their personal interactions with police.

-Starting Monday, some prospective jurors who completed the questionnaire will be questioned one-by-one in court in a process known as voir dire.
-The juror’s name, address and other information will be kept anonymous.
+Starting Tuesday, prospective jurors who completed the questionnaire were questioned one by one in court in a process known as voir dire.
+The juror’s name, address and other information is kept anonymous.

-The judge will first ask questions of the prospective juror, followed by the defense and then the prosecution.
+The judge first asks questions of the prospective juror, followed by the defense and then the prosecution.
 If the defense or prosecution believes the person cannot be impartial in the case, they can ask the court to dismiss the person for cause.
 Each side has unlimited challenges for cause.

-These peremptory challenges can themselves be challenged, though, if they are based on race, ethnicity or sex — known as a Batson challenge.

-The process continues until the court decides on up to 16 people, split into 12 jurors and up to four alternates.
+The process continues until the court decides on 14 people — split into 12 jurors and two alternates, Hennepin County Court Director of Communications Spenser Bickett told CNN.

 Who’s who in the trial